 - An Armani suit is an obvious target when you have Occupy Wall Street camped outside your place of work

-- Mirroring the look of the hedge funds and technology companies that investment bankers wanted to do business with.
+- The need to mirror the look of the hedge funds and technology companies that investment bankers wanted to do business with.
 They already stood out with their east coast vibe, the outfits communicated that ‘actually we’re just like you’ with varying degrees of success

-The look morphed into have morphed into a relaxed yet sophisticated uniform that drew on preppyness, the Ivy League look.
-The country club vibe evoked by Silicon Valley VCs.
+The look has morphed into a relaxed yet sophisticated uniform that drew on preppyness, or the Ivy League look and the country club vibe evoked by Silicon Valley VCs.
 This resulted in a grey or navy fleece vest paired with a button-down, chino pants, and maybe even leather sneakers.
 It fitted in with weekend wear in more high class neighbourhoods and didn’t scream privilege in the same way that traditional Wall Street did.

 However this became a power validation all of its own, dubbed the “Midtown Uniform” by many for its popularity throughout Midtown Manhattan as the business casual look rolled across the cultural wallpaper of Wall Street.